Romario-Negreiros/FireBlog/README.md

 ##### Progress
 - [ ] Main page, with some of the most recent posts
 - [ ] Dedicated page to each post
-- [ ] Make posts editable for me, and readonly for visitors
+- [ ] Users can only edit their own posts

 -----------------------------------------------------------------------------------------------------------------------------